-Each weekend the school will email, post in the hallway, and provide extra copies of our weekly newsletter.
-Please read the information in the newsletter each week to inform you and your child about what has been happening in school and what events are coming.
-This communication tool helps tremendously in making the school year run smoothly.
+Each weekend the school will email, post in the hallway, and provide extra copies of our Weekly Note.
+Please read the information in the newsletter each week to inform you and your child about what is happening in their classroom/the school and what events are upcoming.
+This tool is an important piece of communication, helping to make the school year run smoothly.